tmkim/t-planet/README.md

             ++ set [isShown] as dependency
             -- edit isn't called when create is used, and vice-versa -- but edit and created are called 2x/button on page refresh (??)

+6/19
+    Focused on resume today so not a lot of work done Some cleanup and set up API routes to implement later